 |Availability||Ensuring that authorized users have access to information and associated assets when required.|

 LBCCD collects, compiles, stores, and manipulates data from a variety of sources.
-In order to apply the appropriate security protocols for safeguarding the data, the college must first classify the data into one of three levels: (1) confidential, (2) internal use, and (3) general.
+In order to apply the appropriate security protocols for safeguarding data, the college must first classify the data into one of the three following levels:

 |Level 1: Confidential||Protected data that is sensitive in nature, poses a severe risk if exposed, and/ or is governed by legal statute.|